Skip to main content

 The Peel Poverty Reduction Committee (PPRC) is a collaborative network that brings together individuals with lived experience, poverty reduction advocates, academia, regional and local levels of government, non-profit organizations, and public sector organizations.
 Co-chaired by the United Way of Greater Toronto and Peel Region, the PPRC’s key principle is that to effectively address poverty, we must all work together.

-As part of its advocacy priorities, the PPRC is launching a campaign to raise awareness about the urgent need to increase Ontario Works (OW) rates in Ontario.
-This campaign aims to inform residents, engage community partners, and influence Provincial decision-makers to act.
+As part of our advocacy priorities, we’ve launched a campaign to raise awareness about the urgent need to increase Ontario Works (OW) rates.
+This campaign aims to inform residents, engage community partners, and influence provincial decision-makers to act.

 Why this campaign matters